Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Our Southbound TYT route continues South past Rock Lake towards the far Left end of The Dardanelles at the far Left side of the image.
 Climbing over the last ridge separating us from The Dardanelles reveals Spicer Meadow Reservoir sitting beneath the Northwest flank of the Dardanelles.

-We will hike Northeast around the North shore of Spicer Meadow Reservoir, which brings us all the way from the far Right of this image to the far Left as we continue South past Rock Lake.
-After making our way around the top of Spicer Meadow Reservoir we will enter Highland Canyon for a short distance.
+This route brings us all the way from the far Right of this image to its far Left, as we continue South past Rock Lake.
+After making our way around the top of Spicer Meadow Reservoir we will enter Highland Canyon following Highland Creek for a short distance.

-From Highland Canyon we turn Right off of the Highland Creek Trail to hike Southeast up Jenkins Canyon to pass around the Northeast side of The Dardanelles, which sits out of view on the far Left side of the image above.
+From Highland Canyon we of the Tahoe to Yosemite Trail turn Right off of the Highland Creek Trail to hike Southeast up Jenkins Canyon to pass over the Northeast shoulder of The Dardanelles.
+Our route over the shoulder is out of view on the far Left side of the Dardanelles formation in the image above.

 Rock Lake Trail Junction